oppiliappan/lien/readme.md

 # lien.sh

-A simple shell script to upload files / take screenshots and upload them.
+A simple shell script to upload files / take screenshots and upload them, log the links, inform you about
+the upload status, and copy the link to clipboard.

 ### Dependencies

-[xclip](https://github.com/astrand/xclip) - to copy URLs to X11 clipboard
-[curl](https://curl.haxx.se/) - to transfer files to file hosts
+[`curl`](https://curl.haxx.se/) - to transfer files to file hosts.
-libnotify / libnotify-bin - to send desktop notifications of upload status
+`libnotify` / `libnotify-bin` - to send desktop notifications of upload status.
+[`xclip`](https://github.com/astrand/xclip) - to copy URLs to X11 clipboard.

 ```
 Usage: